 ||Legal and Regulatory Issues in Clinical Research*

 ||Statistical Methods in Epidemiology

 NOTE: This list is representative.
-The complete catalogue of UMB graduate level courses is available to the fellows.
+The complete catalogue of UMB graduate level courses in biostatistics or epidemiology is available to the fellows.
 Others may be substituted depending on previous training.

 Description of Courses

 - PREV 621 Biostatistical Methods*: This course is designed to introduce the students to a broad range of methods commonly used in biomedical and public health research, and to provide some hands-on data analysis experience.
 Topics to be covered include the role of statistics in science, properties of distributions, exploratory data analysis, inference about means, proportions and survival distributions, and introduction to multivariable methods.

 NOTE: PH 621/ PREV 621 does not satisfy the biostatistical requirements for MS or PhD students in Epidemiology, but is an appropriate course for other graduate degree programs.

 - PREV 633 Legal And Regulatory Issues In Clinical Research*: The course will be co-taught by faculty from the School of Medicine and the School of Nursing.
 The course is required for the Master of Science in Clinical Research in the School of Medicine and the Master of Science in Clinical Research Management in the School of Nursing.
 This mixture of students will promote the multidisciplinary interactions integral to successful clinical research.